fugue/regula-action/README.md

 ## Inputs

--   `input_path`: One or more Terraform project directories, Terraform JSON plans, or CloudFormation templates.
-Accepts space-separated filenames and/or globbing expressions.
+- `input_path`: One or more Terraform directories, Terraform JSON plans, or CloudFormation templates.
+Accepts space-separated or newline-separated filenames and/or globbing expressions.
 This defaults to `.` (the root of your repository).
--   `rego_paths`: all paths that need to be passed to OPA.
-This is typically `/opt/regula/rules`, which contains some default Regula rules, but you can also pass paths within your repository for custom checks.
+- `input_type`: The input types that Regula will evaluate.
+Defaults to `auto`, which evaluates all supported types.
+Possible values are:
+  - `auto`
+  - `tf-plan` -- Terraform plan JSON files
+  - `cfn` -- CloudFormation templates in YAML/JSON
+  - `tf` -- Terraform directories or files
+- `rego_paths`: Custom rule and configuration paths passed in to the Regula interpreter
+- `user_only`: Disable the builtin Regula rules.
+Set to `true` if you only want to run custom rules.
+- `severity`: The minimum severity where Regula will produce a non-zero exit code for failing rules.
+Defaults to `unknown`.
+Use `off` to always produce a zero exit code.
+Possible values are:
+  - unknown
+  - informational
+  - low
+  - medium
+  - high
+  - critical
+  - off

 Note: `terraform_directory` is deprecated.
 Use `input_path` instead.

-## Environment variables

-**Terraform:** Because Regula runs `terraform init`, `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` must be set.
-Your AWS account will not be modified, but if you want to be absolutely certain about this you can always create a dummy user within your account.

-**CloudFormation:** No keys are necessary to evaluate CloudFormation.

 [GitHub Action]: https://github.com/features/actions
 [Regula]: https://github.com/fugue/regula